jupyter/notebook/docs/source/extending/handlers.rst

 To get the notebook server to load your custom extension, you'll need to add it to the list of extensions to be loaded.
-You can do this using the config system. ``NotebookApp.nbserver_extensions`` is a config variable which is an dictionary of strings, each a Python module to be imported, mapping to ``True`` to enable or ``False`` to disable each extension.
+You can do this using the config system. ``NotebookApp.nbserver_extensions`` is a config variable which is a dictionary of strings, each a Python module to be imported, mapping to ``True`` to enable or ``False`` to disable each extension.
 Because this variable is notebook config, you can set it two different ways, using config files or via the command line.